 Tuition and Fees and Median Household Income

 Newly released data from WICHE’s Tuition and Fees in the West finds that tuition and fees in the region have stabilized over the past five years, with some sectors reporting decreases when adjusted for inflation.
-However, tuition and fees for residents at two-year colleges (excluding California) increased by just under 3.5% in the past year.
 Additionally, the share of median household income that tuition and fees represent varies significantly across populations in the region.
+Learn more about WICHE’s Tuition and Fees in the West here.

 Tuition and Fees in the West